dolanor/devoxx-aws-bar/bartenderAsFunction/README.md

 * go > 1.11
 * [sam local](https://github.com/awslabs/aws-sam-cli)
-* a profile "epf" for aws-cli with your aws credentials
+* a profile "xebia" for aws-cli with your aws credentials

 ### Creating a profile for aws cli

 Go to your security credentials in your aws console, and create an access key.
 Copy your aws_access_key_id and your aws_secret_access_key  and  create your ~/.aws/credentials and  ~/.aws/config files as stated in this instructions: https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html
-Your profile should be called *epf* (or modify the provided scripts to use the name of the profile you want to use).
+Your profile should be called *xebia* (or modify the provided scripts to use the name of the profile you want to use).

 ## The exercise